-Of the two-masted, flush decked (with no bridge or superstructure) colonial steamships operating in the north west of Australia, SS Xantho owned by the controversial pearler and pastoralist Charles Edward Broadhurst is a likely possibility as the inspiration for the Walga Rock painting.
+Of the two-masted, flush decked (with no bridge or superstructure) colonial steamships operating in the north west of Australia, the SS Xantho, owned by the controversial pearler and pastoralist Charles Edward Broadhurst, is a likely possibility as the inspiration for the Walga Rock painting.

 Further, independent research conducted by Mid West historian Stan Gratte, OAM indicated that the Walga Rock painting was produced around 1917 at the time when his records show that Sammy ‘Malay’, also known as Sammy Hassan, arrived there from Shark Bay.